Financial Delegation of Authority

 - To document the budget approver locally, a Signature Authority Form (BC1) must be on file at the college for college personnel and System Office for System Office personnel.

-- To document the reimbursement auditor approving in lieu of the person responsible for the budget to where the expense will be charged, a Signature Authority Form (BC1) must be filed with the KCTCS System Director of Business Services’ Office with the type of authority clearly marked in Part I of the form.
+- To document the reimbursement auditor approving in lieu of the person responsible for the budget to where the expense will be charged, a Signature Authority Form (BC1) must be filed with the KCTCS Assistant Vice President of Business Services/COO’s Office with the type of authority clearly marked in Part I of the form.

-- The KCTCS System Director of Business Services will forward a copy of this delegation to the KCTCS Reimbursement Auditor for purposes of auditing travel expense reports for proper signature authority approval.
+- The KCTCS Assistant Vice President of Business Services/COO will forward a copy of this delegation to the KCTCS Reimbursement Auditor for purposes of auditing travel expense reports for proper signature authority approval.

 If an employee’s supervisor is unable to approve travel expense reports, then the next higher-level supervisor of the employee must approve the employee’s travel expense report.